mallory/drafts/draft-feminism.md

 Sephard, N. Big Data and Sexual Surveillance.
 APC issue papers.
 2016. https://www.apc.org/sites/default/files/BigDataSexualSurveillance_0_0.pdf

+Crenshaw, K. (2018).
+Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Antidiscrimination Doctrine, Feminist Theory, and Antiracist Politics [1989].
+In K. T. Bartlett & R. Kennedy (Eds.), Feminist Legal Theory (1st ed., pp. 57–80; By K. Bartlett). https://doi.org/10.4324/9780429500480-5

 # Security Considerations

 As this document concerns a research document, there are no security considerations.